“He who asks questions cannot avoid the answers”Cameroonian proverb

 Solution: Remember the immortal words: “Every number (and percentage) tells a story”.
 So ferret out where your money is dribbling away in business.
 It is easy to gloss over seemingly small amounts.
 But it is MUCH better to save $10.00 in repeat overhead than to book a $100.00 or even a $500.00 job.
 Remember to compare percentages over time- these will give a more accurate picture of your company’s financial health trends.

 NOTE: Your monthly Income Statement is “old news” even before it hits your desk.
-So develop a weekly one page financial “State of the Union” report.
+So develop a weekly one page financial “State of the Union” report OR just write me at stoburen@HomeFrontSuccess.com for the Financial Flash Report I used in my company!
+I’ll email it to you FREE!
 And speaking of “financials”…

 No matter what answers you came up with on these seven “Taking Stock” questions I remind every Home Front Success student, “It is always better to have money than not have money.
 Why?
 Because personal wealth allows personal freedom!”